rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 I broke my vow and signed up for GUI Programming (MFC, VB6, AWT/Swing), taught by Ken.
 Being a little further away from those early college days and not being salty about an honest mistake, I figured I'd give the guy another chance.

 As it turns out, he is one of the two professors that I absolutely loved from my undergrad.
 I don't actually use it for anything but Messenger and Events these days so I can't say I'm truly keeping in touch with him, but all these years later I'm friends with Ken on Facebook.
+He is one of the two professors who truly impacted me and that, other than this one story, I think back of fondly.

 [^ken_footnote]: Ken, if you're reading this, please don't find a way to make SDSU rescind my degree for working together with friends!